Spoken Word/Hip-Hop Artist Colin Masashi 'Senbei' Ehara will Perform at Ithaca College

 The CSCRE fosters dialogues on issues pertaining to race through its annual discussion series.
 The theme for this year’s series is “Suffocating Knowledge: Race, Power, Possibilities.”
 For more information, visit /cscre/.

-Originally published in Media Relations: Spoken Word/Hip-Hop Artist Colin Masashi 'Senbei' Ehara will Perform at Ithaca College.
+Originally published in IC News: Spoken Word/Hip-Hop Artist Colin Masashi 'Senbei' Ehara will Perform at Ithaca College.